konum/wrex/README.md

 The main technologies are Primefaces, Spring, and Hibernate (using JPA), with maven to do all the building.
 All using latest stable versions.

 # What does includes?
--A backend project for the domain and service layers, with all Database related stuff in it.
+- A backend project for the domain and service layers, with all Database related stuff in it.
--A frontend project for the view and its managedbeans, security, i18n and jetty for runing.
+- A frontend project for the view and its managedbeans, security, i18n and jetty for runing.
--A basic model for user login, register.
+- A basic model for user login, register.

 # Goodies
--Facebook login example and register
+- Facebook login example and register
--Cluster markes for Primefaces map
+- Cluster markes for Primefaces map
--Image resize using Clustr library (great open source linrary that uses Java 2D functions for scalign https://github.com/thebuzzmedia/imgscalr)
+- Image resize using Clustr library (great open source linrary that uses Java 2D functions for scalign https://github.com/thebuzzmedia/imgscalr)
--Fileupload ready for PF uploadfile
+- Fileupload ready for PF uploadfile
--QueryDSL for writing queries in the DAO layer -Liquibase for database changes.
+- QueryDSL for writing queries in the DAO layer
+- Liquibase for database changes.
--Use of Maven SQL plugin for cleaning and loading the local database.
+- Use of Maven SQL plugin for cleaning and loading the local database.
--Integration Junits to the local database.
+- Integration Junits to the local database.
--Password encryption
+- Password encryption
--Async mail sending
+- Async mail sending
--Cron jobs using Spring @Scheduled
+- Cron jobs using Spring @Scheduled
--Prettyfaces for permanent URL links and URl rewriting -Font awsome icons
+- Prettyfaces for permanent URL links and URl rewriting
+- Font awsome icons
--Ehcache for Hibernate second level cache
+- Ehcache for Hibernate second level cache
--File service for writing to disk files uploaded by the users.
+- File service for writing to disk files uploaded by the users.
--Nice js lightbox library included
+- Nice js lightbox library included

 # The bad